Metal Gear Rising: Revengeance: Move to PlatinumGames

+Kenyu Horiuchi returned to voice Raiden in Revengeance, taking a liking to it, as he acted as the lead for the first time but was still glad that he got meet new actors who appeared in the game, most notably the actor behind Doktor.
+The actors also liked the inclusion of Raiden's sidekick, LQ-84i (later renamed Bladewolf), as they believe that ninjas like Raiden obligatory need dogs as allies.
+Another relationship the actors liked was Raiden's exchanges with Courtney due to few female characters being present in the game but felt they made the characters get along properly.
+Horiuchi felt confident in being in doing Raiden's voice as the lead, believing his thirty years of experience made him suitable for the role.
+Quinton Flynn felt honored for taking the role of Raiden again, having received a "Behind The Voice Actors" award for his work.
+In recording, Raiden did three types of each line, respecting his own character to get the best voice out.
+He wanted the character of Raiden would take after Solid Snake's death who is said to have died after Guns of the Patriots.
+He also enjoyed the series' sense of humor when Raiden dresses as a mariachi in Mexico.

 Music

 The game's score was composed by Jamie Christopherson, with additional music by Graeme Cornies, Brian Pickett, James Chapple, and David Kelly, and directed by Naoto Tanaka.
 As a result of the game being focused on action rather than stealth like the previous Metal Gear games, the music has a different style.
 Director Kenji Saito proposed the idea of heavy and fast music featuring lyrics to Kojima Productions.
-When the studio accepted Saito's idea, the two developers started working together to make the music.
-Christopherson also contributed by writing thirteen vocal songs which includes electronic music.
-The soundtrack features vocals by artists including John Bush, Tyson Yen, Free Dominguez, Jason C. Miller and Jimmy Gnecco with contributions by Logan Mader, former member of Machine Head, Electronic Rock Musicians/Remixers The Maniac Agenda, and Ferry Corsten.
-A soundtrack featuring themes from the game was featured in the limited edition.
-Another soundtrack, titled Metal Gear Rising Revengeance Vocal Tracks, featuring 29 tracks, was released on February 20, 2013.
+When the studio accepted Saito's idea, the two developers started composition together.
+Christopherson also contributed by writing thirteen vocal songs.
+The soundtrack features vocals by artists including John Bush, Tyson Yen, Free Dominguez, Jason C. Miller, and Jimmy Gnecco, with contributions by Logan Mader, The Maniac Agenda, and Ferry Corsten.
+An album featuring themes from the game was featured in a limited-edition release.
+Another album, titled Metal Gear Rising Revengeance Vocal Tracks, featuring 29 tracks, was released on February 20, 2013.